 “I'm happy with how things are sort of leveled out, but I'm also hearing that even in its current state, we don't have enough staff resources,” she said.
 “So, we're trying to keep the tax increase tight, but we want to be able to bring in 154 new ideas. … We can't have both things.”

 Coun.
 Ruby Campbell said her reading of the report was that it was about addressing staff capacity issues and creating efficiencies.
-Campbell was the lone council member to vote against Fontaine’s motion.
+(Campbell, the lone council member to vote against Fontaine’s motion, later told the Record that her preference would have been to support the status quo option, as it meant councillors could continue to submit two notices of motion if there were spots available on the agenda.)

 Like Campbell and Henderson, Coun.
 Nadine Nakagawa said her reading of the staff recommendation was that council could continue to bring forward “many new ideas” on top of staff’s existing workload but there is a staffing cost associated with that.